 September 24- Coursework and project due.
 Begin polishing paper for journal submission.
 Submit data (recordings and any transcripts) to AILLA.

-January 3-6, 2013- Linguistic Society of America conference, possible presentation and/or publication.
+January 3-6, 2013- Linguistic Society of America conference, possible presentation and/or

 February- Inquiry Conference presentation and paper submission, hopefully.